Prepare Arborio Rice Coating in advance (see below).

 Makes 6 to 8 servings.

-Grind the rice to a very fine powder in a blender or spice grinder; place in a bowl and add the flour, semolina, salt, and pepper.
+Grind the rice to a very fine powder in a blender or spice grinder.
+Place in a bowl and add the flour, semolina, salt, and pepper.
 Toss until well blended.
-Can be stored in a air-tight container in the freezer for maximum freshness.

 In a deep fryer or a deep pot, heat peanut oil to 375 degrees F.